Skip to main content

 Working as an adjunct instructor is not usually considered a full-time job.
 That means you could continue to stay relevant in the field at your day job as you teach the next generation of psychology students.

 It's important to note that many colleges require their faculty to have doctoral degrees, but a relevant master's degree may be sufficient at some.
+(SNHU does not currently offer a doctorate in psychology program.)
 Be sure to carefully review employment requirements as you fill out applications.

-In this role, your psychology background could support various business functions, from human resources to marketing, according to O*NET.
-Depending on the business and your responsibilities, you could study organizational behavior and collect information through various means to improve the workplace and/or its performance.
-In 2020, I-O psychologists earned a median annual salary of $96,270, O*NET reported.
+In this role, your psychology background could support various business functions from human resources to marketing, according to O*NET.
+Studying organizational behavior is a great asset to a company or industry.
+By collecting information through various means, you could improve the workplace and/or its performance.
+In 2023, I-O psychologists earned a median annual salary of $147,420 BLS reported.*

-If this role and its earning potential interests you, learn more about what industrial-organizational psychology is.
+If this role interests you, learn more about what industrial-organizational psychology is.

 How Many Years Does It Take to Get a Master’s in Psychology, Anyway?